 Salary: The salary is highly competitive in the field and commensurate with experience.
 A generous benefits package is available as well.

-Applications: Applications are due by April 1, 2017, but earlier applications will be considered on a rolling basis.
-To apply, please visit http://www.brennancenter.org/employment and upload (where it says “attach resume”) as one document (in pdf) the following application materials: cover letter, resume, two writing samples (up to 10 pages each), and contact information for three references.
+Applications: The application process will remain open until the position is filled, but applications will be considered on a rolling basis.
+To apply, please visit http://brennancenter.applytojob.com/apply/4PvRRJ76MH/Attorney-Democracy-ProgramVoting-Rights-And-Elections and upload (where it says “attach resume”) as one document (in pdf) the following application materials: cover letter, resume, two writing samples (up to 10 pages each), and contact information for three references.
 If you have difficulty with the online system, you may send your application by e-mail to: firstname.lastname@example.org with “Attorney Position (Democracy)” in the subject line, after registering in the online system.

 As an equal opportunity affirmative action employer, the Brennan Center is strongly committed to diversity and welcomes applicants of all races, ethnicities, genders, and sexual orientations, and applicants who have been previously incarcerated.